trevorblades/gatsby-remark-check-links/README.md

 };
 ```

-## Making exceptions
+## Options

-If you need to exempt some pages from registering as broken links, you can pass an `exceptions` option to the plugin.
-Provide an array of page slugs, and any links pointing to it or a heading on its page will not be judged for broken-ness.
+If you need to disable link checking for certain pages, you can supply options to the plugin.
+There are two options: `ignore` and `exceptions`, and while they both expect an array of paths, they work differently.

 ```js
 // gatsby-config.js